absar854/openedapi/README.md

 Find Resources
 --------------
 Search for resources based on:
-* ids - comma separated list of resource IDs
-* descriptive - searches title and description fields with fuzzy match
+* descriptive - searches title and description fields with fuzzy match, need to URL-encode strings with spaces and special characters
 * grade - restricts to specified grades (expressed as K,1, ..12)
 * standard - looks for resources aligned with specified standard identifier (can be combined)
 * user - unique ID of user, for logging purposes
 * limit - number of resources to return, defaults to 20
+* ids - comma separated list of resource IDs

 For example: